RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![catalog_posgresql]({% image_path catalog_posgresql.png %})

-You can also check if the deployment is complete via Eclipse Che **Terminal**:
+You can also check if the deployment is complete via CodeReady Workspace **Terminal**:

 `oc rollout status -w dc/catalog-database`

 **16. Update configuration**

-Create the file `src/main/resources/application-openshift.properties` in Eclipse Che.
+Create the file `src/main/resources/application-openshift.properties` in CodeReady Workspace.

 Copy the following content to the file: